econia-labs/emojicoin-dot-fun/doc/doc-site/docs/about/core-values.md

 cspell:word presales
 -->

 ![build](./build-banner.png "build")

 ## Accessibility, fairness, and fun

-- **Engagement**: Since emojis are universally recognized and loved, emojicon.fun is instantly engaging and approachable.
+- **Engagement**: Since emojis are universally recognized and loved, emojicoin.fun is instantly engaging and approachable.
 By using emojis as coin symbols, emojicoin.fun lowers the barrier to entry for those who might find traditional crypto trading intimidating or too complex.